material-components/material-components-web/packages/mdc-dialog/README.md

 ### The Util API

-External frameworks and libraries can use the following utility methods when integrating a component.
+External frameworks and libraries can use the following utility methods from the `util` module when implementing their own component.

 Method Signature | Description
 --- | ---